Last Updated: February 25, 2021

 - According to the latest online shopping statistics, the US is the world’s top-spending nation, with 69% of online shoppers.

 Retail is the type of trade where firms offer goods and services directly to customers, usually through multiple channels of distribution.

 The term “retail,” as explained in Wikipedia, applies to a transaction where a seller fulfills orders from a large number of buyers.
 In retail, the buyers are also usually the end-users.

-The retail industry has a great influence on the economic well-being and is often an early indicator of where we’re headed in terms of prosperity.
+The retail industry has a great influence on economic well-being and is often an early indicator of where we’re headed in terms of prosperity.

 The Bureau of Economic Analysis is responsible for gathering information and, well, analyzing the important economic indicators.

 Compiling statistics on retail sales is an important aspect of the work of the Bureau.
 Retail sales predict consumer spending trends.
 And consumer spending trends can, in turn, predict economic growth.

 Well, the gross domestic product (GDP) is the primary indicator of economic growth.
 The thing is, the report on the GDP comes out quarterly.